Toflamus/Toflamus.github.io/_posts/2024-06-07-settingupenv.md

 bibliography: 2024-05-13-ff_mt.bib

 toc:
+  - name: Installation and setup of VScode
   - name:
+  - name:
 ---

-## Installation of VScode
+## Installation and setup of VScode

 Visit the official website and download.
 Do not forget to add to path!.
 Click [here](https://code.visualstudio.com/)

-## How to debug with launch.json
+### Setting launch.json

 Here is an answer from [Zhihu](https://zhuanlan.zhihu.com/p/673525708)

 Anyway for basic configuration, the VScode will write the `lanuch.json` for you.

-## Settings json
+## settings.json

-This is an important file
+`settings.json` is an important file where you can set the configurations of VS code by .json instead of click a lot of settings.

 ## Get your git